 Kasi Lemmons does equally breathtaking work with the screenplay where she demonstrates a haunting turn of phrase and ability to pinpoint the heart of her characters.
 The film ends, almost Rashomon (1950)-like, on a note of ambiguous uncertainty where we hear two entirely different versions of what it was that caused Cicely to withdraw with Lemmons neither confirming nor denying either.
 This provides a strong and effective twist, although the element of uncertainty leaves the film going out with a sense of the story not being complete.
 Lemmons does however wrap it up with a beautifully haunting final voiceover.

-Kasi Lemmons subsequently went onto direct/write The Caveman’s Valentine (2001) with Samuel L. Jackson as a homeless man trying to solve a murder, Talk to Me (2007) with Don Cheadle as a true-life radio talkshow host and Black Nativity (2013).
+Kasi Lemmons subsequently went onto direct/write The Caveman’s Valentine (2001) with Samuel L. Jackson as a homeless man trying to solve a murder, Talk to Me (2007) with Don Cheadle as a true-life radio talkshow host, Black Nativity (2013), and the Harriet Tubman biopic Harriet (2019).

 (Winner in this site’s Top 10 Films of 1997 list.
 Winner for Best Supporting Actress (Debbi Morgan), Nominee for Best Director (Kasi Lemmons) and Best Original Screenplay at this site’s Best of 1997 Awards).